LucasHJin/LucasHJin/README.md

 # Hello, World!
 I'm Lucas 👋

 ## About Me
-- Software team lead of First Robotics Competition Team 8729 -> [Sparkling H2O](https://syrc.ca)) (org: Spark Youth Robotics Club)
+- Software team lead of First Robotics Competition Team 8729 [Sparkling H2O](https://syrc.ca) and MHS Vex Robotics
-- Other than coding, I love working out💪 (Check out [Zenith App](https://github.com/kblazer20/Zenith-App)!)
+- Other than coding, I love working out💪 (Currently working on a secret workout web app!! - To Be Released ~ Jan 2025)
-- Currently trying to improve at Competitive Programming ⌨️ (Check out my [AtCoder](https://atcoder.jp/users/lsun48))
+- Trying to improve at Competitive Programming ⌨️ (Check out my [AtCoder](https://atcoder.jp/users/lsun48))

 ## How to reach me:
 <a href="https://www.linkedin.com/in/lucas--jin/" target="_blank">